mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 }
 ```

 This updated configuration will trigger a Terraform update plan.
-However, the underlying cluster will not face any changes after the `apply` command, as both configurations represent a sharded cluster composed of 2 shards.
+However, the underlying cluster will not face any changes after the `apply` command, as both configurations represent a sharded cluster composed of two shards.

 <a id="migration-geosharded"></a>
-### Migrate existing advanced_cluster type GEOSHARDED
+### Migrate existing advanced_cluster type `GEOSHARDED`

-Consider the following configuration of a GEOSHARDED cluster using the deprecated `num_shards`:
+Consider the following configuration of a `GEOSHARDED` cluster using the deprecated `num_shards`:

 ```
 resource "mongodbatlas_advanced_cluster" "test" {